-WARNING: The use of accessories, sensors, cables, and power supplies other than those specified in the Parts and Accessories List may result in increased electromagnetic emission and/or decreased immunity of this device.
+WARNING: The use of accessories, sensors, and cables other than those specified in the Parts and Accessories List may result in increased electromagnetic emission and/ or decreased immunity of this device.

 WARNING: To avoid patient injury, use only with Nonin-branded PureLight® pulse oximeter sensors.
 These sensors are manufactured to meet the accuracy specifications for Nonin Pulse Oximeters.
 Using other manufacturers' sensors can result in improper pulse oximeter performance.